etiennebacher/jarl/docs/config.md

       --assignment-op <ASSIGNMENT_OP>
           Assignment operator to use, can be either `<-` or `=`.

+      --no-default-exclude
+          Do not apply the default set of file patterns that should be excluded.

   -h, --help
           Print help (see a summary with '-h')